top of page

 COMMUNITY

-We are challenging the idea of "success" as a goal of education and children's life and we are shifting toward the idea of passion-based transformative education that sees success as a result not a goal.
+We are challenging the idea of "success" as a goal of education and children's life and we are shifting toward the idea of passion-based, inquiry-based and project-based Advanced Wholistic Education (A.W.E.) that sees success as a result not a goal.

 Little Earth's educational foundation is at the interconnectedness between human beings, their community, and the environment.